THE CREATIVE PAIN

 You are so bored of shooting the same things over and over again, you have totally no idea what to shoot next.
 Let’s see, I stay on an island called Singapore, with limited land space and photographic opportunities.

 But that did not stop me as a landscape photographer.
 Everyone taking the same photo of the same place at the same time?
 Think of something different.
 What if I used a different lens?
 What if you used a drone?
 What if I combined landscape with something else?
 This, is one of my crazy experiments –

-Someone once told me that the universe is infinite, so are photography opportunities.
+Someone once told me that the universe is infinite, and so are photography opportunities.
 You are your own limiter, you just have to look at things in a different light.
 Do things differently, combine different elements together, experiment.
 That is what to do next.